Pranaykokkonda/aws_devops/README.md

 ## 🔧 Features

-- Configurable per-environment setup (🧪 Dev / 🚀 Prod)
+- Configurable per-environment setup [🧪Dev (with public repository) and 🚀Prod (with private repository)]
 - Amazon EC2 instance with Java, Maven and Git 🖥️☕📦
 - Auto-clones and builds Spring Boot app from GitHub with S3 bucket 🤖📥🔨
 - Configurable using `main.tf and .tfvars` files
+- Insert the github token for private repository at variables.tf and prod_config.tfvars files

 ---